bargaisabelle/ceg2410-bargaisabelle/minis/failurepending.md

 Responses should include:
 - Additional details you would like
+  - Is the system still performing as it should/how it normally does?
+  - Have you recently downloaded any programs or softwares?

 - Getting data from the dying disk
+  - Install a software that can remove the files, recover the hard drives, and save them.

 - Moving data to a new system